Patient Care Access News

 Are rising US maternal mortality rates inflated?

-March 15, 2024 - A new study published in the American Journal of Obstetrics & Gynecology is calling into question the high US maternal mortality rate, stating that many of the maternal deaths documented in the United States are not due to pregnancy or childbirth.
-Update 2024/03/15: This article has been updated with a public statement from the American College...
+A new study published in the American Journal of Obstetrics & Gynecology is calling into question the high US maternal mortality rate, stating that many of the maternal deaths documented in the...

 Behavioral healthcare access in community health centers up 40%